-Furthermore, particularly those risks that could arise from the impact of climate change or risks arising from the violation of internationally recognized guidelines are subjected to a special review using the ESG-integrated fundamental analysis and the processes for monitoring sustainability risks.
-The internationally recognized guidelines include, in particular, the ten principles of the United Nations Global Compact, the ILO Core Labor Standards, the UN Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises.
+Sustainability risks can arise from multiple factors including but not limited to the impact of climate change or the violation of internationally recognized standards and principles of responsible business conduct.
+These internationally recognized guidelines include, in particular, the framework of the principles of the United Nations Global Compact, the United Nations Guiding Principles, the standards of the International Labour Organization and the OECD Guidelines for Multinational Enterprises.

-Where the method for the consideration of sustainability risks and the principal adverse impacts on sustainability factors differs from the method described above, the respective special section of the Sales Prospectus or the annex to this Sales Prospectus ("Precontractual information") discloses the method used by the sub-fund management for including sustainability risks in its investment decisions.
+If a sub fund's approach for the consideration of sustainability risks differs from the approach described above, the respective special section of the Sales Prospectus or, where applicable, the annex to this Sales Prospectus ("Precontractual information") discloses the approach used by the sub-fund management for including sustainability risks in its investment process.